 What is the Purpose of a Cylinder Head?

-A vehicle’s internal combustion engine contains many cylinders, with the top of them know as the cylinder head, housing various valves, springs, lifters and also the main combustion chamber.
-Controlling flow within the cylinders, the cylinder head allows air and fuel in and exhausts gases out, controlling flow within the cylinders.
+A vehicle’s internal combustion engine contains many cylinders, with the top of them know as the cylinder head; components of a cylinder head house various valves, springs, lifters and also the main combustion chamber.
+The cylinder head allows air and fuel in and exhausts gases out, controlling flow within the cylinders.

 2. Poor Engine Performance

 A very clear indicator of a cylinder head problem is when there is poor engine performance.
 This issue can be due to the diesel engine cylinder head breaking or cracking, which can result in the engine not being able to burn fuel efficiently.
 This poor performance will be instantly noticeable as the engine won’t be running the same, and you’ll find you may have to restart the car more frequently.

 If you find you have oil leaking from the vehicle, this may be a result of a cracked cylinder head.
 Even if you can’t see a leak yourself and the oil light appears on the dashboard, check the engine to see if there’s any evidence of oil around the cylinder head.
 As a diesel engine cylinder head contains oil, if it’s cracked, it may cause the oil to leak out.